Fillings Perth | Chipped Teeth Treatment

 Clear Choice Dental uses tooth-coloured composite resin fillings in frontal and posterior teeth.
 Composite resin has better aesthetic and functional advantages over traditional amalgam fillings as they bond to the teeth for a better seal and are less likely to fracture than metal fillings.
 The general lifespan of a composite filling is about 5 years, depending on your personal dental hygiene.
 Tooth-coloured fillings are not only limited to new dental repairs; older restorations can also be replaced for a more natural look.

 Inlays and onlays are a long-term restoration solution used to repair posterior teeth that have a mild to moderate amount of decay.
-They can also be used to restore teeth that are cracked or fractured if the damage is not severe enough to require a dental crown.
-Inlays and onlays are usually made from porcelain and are often used to replace metal fillings for patients who desire a more natural looking smile.
+They can also be used to restore crooked teeth that are cracked or fractured if the damage is not severe enough to require a dental crown.
+Inlays and onlays of the crown are usually made from porcelain and are often used to replace metal fillings for patients who desire a more natural looking smile.